- What is a DSLR Camera?

-The next DSLR tutorial fundamental when discussing the triangle is ISO speed.
+The next DSLR tutorial fundamental when discussing the exposure triangle is ISO speed.
 ISO speed is a measurement of how sensitive the camera’s sensor is to light, and it’s measured in a given range rather than as a specific number.
 The higher the ISO range that your camera shoots, the more control you have over your ISO settings.
-100, 200, 400, and 800 are the most common ISO ranges used, and they should be enough for those still learning how to use DSLR camera for beginners, but as the picture above indicates, they can reach dramatically higher levels.
+100, 200, 400, and 800 are the most common ISO ranges used, and they should be enough for those still learning how to use a DSLR camera, but as the picture above indicates, they can reach dramatically higher levels.

 You’ll want to adjust your ISO settings to take into account the amount of light available in the setting in which you’re shooting.
 The lower the light, the more light you’ll want to expose to the sensor, and the higher the ISO setting you’ll want to use.
 An ISO of 100 will be appropriate for a perfectly sunny day, while an ISO of 800 might be more appropriate for shooting in a dark room or at night.

 ISO settings can vary from camera to camera, so coming up with concrete rules for the appropriate ISO settings is outside the purview of DSLR tutorials.
 The specifics are something you’ll have to learn through trial and error.